 Why consider wedding flower bouquet shapes?

 Planning a wedding is all about choices, and most of them are fun!
-You have to choose your wedding vendors, what food your caterer will serve, and even the attire for your wedding guests.
+You have to choose your wedding vendors, what food your caterer will serve, and even your wedding guests’ attire.

 If you don’t geek out over flowers, you may feel a bit overwhelmed when it comes to choosing the specifics for your wedding bouquet.
 There is no one type of wedding style, so it should come as no shock that there is also not just one type of bridal bouquet.

 If you need a little bit of help determining the shape of your wedding bouquet, this guide will help you out!
 Also, don’t feel like you have to choose just one shape.
-Mix it up by having a different shape for the bride and the bridesmaids.
+Mix it up by using different shapes for the bride and the bridesmaids.
 You may even impress your florist with your new knowledge of the different styles.

 8 Popular Wedding Flower Bouquet Shapes